-Some automotive technicians are finding new jobs as mobile mechanics with an online service called YourMechanic.
-The service matches technicians with basic mechanic jobs (such as brake repairs, tire rotations, and air conditioning service) in their area; you go directly to the client's home instead of to a garage.
-You control your availability and decide how many hours you want to work.
-Earnings depend on your location, skills, and experience, but hourly rates are generally higher than they would be at a garage.
+Some automotive technicians work as mobile mechanics, where they can control their availability and decide how many hours they want to work.
+Earnings depend on location, skills, and experience, but hourly rates are generally higher than at a garage.

 How to Negotiate Flexible Work Arrangements

 For today's workforce, achieving an effective work-life balance is a top priority.
-In one survey, a full 95 percent of millennials said work-life balance was important to them, and flexible work hours outranked financial rewards on the list of benefits they most wanted from an employer.10 And it's not just millennials who want flexibility in the workplace: Such arrangements are also important to working parents, employees easing into retirement, and those who simply place a high value on their personal time.
+In a survey by PwC, a full 95 percent of millennials said work-life balance was important to them, and flexible work hours outranked financial rewards on the list of benefits they most wanted from an employer.
+And it's not just millennials who want flexibility in the workplace: Such arrangements are also important to working parents, employees easing into retirement, and those who simply place a high value on their personal time.

 And companies are listening.
 A growing number of employers are realizing the long-term benefits of offering flexible work arrangements to their staff.
-In a 2015 survey, 32 percent of human resources professionals said the work-from-home option reduced absenteeism rates at their organizations; 20 percent said telecommuting resulted in increased productivity.
-And over 90 percent of organizations that offered a compressed workweek said the practice had been a success.1
+In the SHRM survey of human resources professionals, 32 percent said the work-from-home option reduced absenteeism rates at their organizations; 26 percent said telecommuting resulted in increased productivity.
+And over 90 percent of organizations that offered a compressed workweek said the practice had been a success.

 Many employers who don't officially offer flexible work arrangements might be open to the idea if it's presented to them the right way.
 Here are some tips for negotiating flexibility in your job: